 Education and Degree Options

 Some geologists working for private industries may only be required to have a bachelor's degree.
-Specialized positions, such as consulting for companies in the oil industry, or professorships in the geosciences, generally require a master's or doctorate degree.
+Specialized positions, such as consulting for companies in the oil industry or professorships in the geosciences, generally require a master's or doctoral degree.